Edmonton Zoning Bylaw 12800

 1. Fleet Services Use shall be allowed only in the form of an enclosed building.

-2. Non-accessory surface parking lots shall provide a minimum 2.0 m landscaped Setback from any property line abutting a public roadway and Lane in addition to the Landscaping requirements set forth in Section 55 of the Zoning Bylaw.
+2. Surface Parking Lots shall provide a minimum 2.0 m landscaped Setback from any property line Abutting a public roadway and Lane in addition to the Landscaping requirement.

-4. Notwithstanding the requirements of subsection 910.7(4)(a), for new buildings, Residential Use Classes and Hotels shall be allowed an additional Floor Area Ratio of 4.0 where the Development Officer is satisfied that new developments fit within the urban context of the area and that adverse environmental impacts such as sun shadow and wind are minimized.
+3. Notwithstanding the requirements of subsection 910.7(4)(a), for new buildings, Residential Uses and Hotels shall be allowed an additional Floor Area Ratio of 4.0 where the Development Officer is satisfied that new developments fit within the urban context of the area and that adverse environmental impacts such as sun shadow and wind are minimized.